 Sometimes losing a toy equates to losing a companion.
 Remember, in childhood, when we couldn’t find our little doll, how we felt?
 We didn’t want to eat or sleep without it.
 Our minds used to get fogged by the pain of its loss.
 All we wanted was our doll we can’t live without.
 This happens with budgies also.
 Losing a favorite toy is a great pain for them to handle.

 Signs of a lonely budgie

 Just like humans, when budgies feel lonely, it gets evident from some clear or a few subtle actions.
-All you have to do is to watch out for these signs to arrest the problem in the beginning and not letting slip your birdie in depression.
+All you have to do is to watch out for these signs to arrest the problem in the beginning and not let slip your birdie into depression.

 - Your budgie will start plucking feathers.